Ljx0417/FedGCN/README.md

 # FedGCN
 Federated Graph-Level Clustering Network
-# The code is available soon.
+# The code will be available soon.